pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

 SEED = [20100420, 20134234]
 ```

 This notebook is a PyMC3 port of [Michael Betancourt's post on ms-stan](http://mc-stan.org/documentation/case-studies/divergences_and_bias.html).
-For detailed explanation of the underlying mechanism please check [the original post](http://mc-stan.org/documentation/case-studies/divergences_and_bias.html) and Betancourt's [excellent paper](https://arxiv.org/abs/1701.02434).
+For detailed explanation of the underlying mechanism please check the original post, [Diagnosing Biased Inference with Divergences](http://mc-stan.org/documentation/case-studies/divergences_and_bias.html) and Betancourt's excellent paper, [A Conceptual Introduction to Hamiltonian Monte Carlo](https://arxiv.org/abs/1701.02434).

 +++

 Bayesian statistics is all about building a model and estimating the parameters in that model.
-However, a naive or direct parameterization of our probability model can sometimes be ineffective, you can check out [Thomas Wiecki's blog post](http://twiecki.github.io/blog/2017/02/08/bayesian-hierchical-non-centered/) on the same issue in PyMC3.
+However, a naive or direct parameterization of our probability model can sometimes be ineffective, you can check out Thomas Wiecki's blog post, [Why hierarchical models are awesome, tricky, and Bayesian](http://twiecki.github.io/blog/2017/02/08/bayesian-hierchical-non-centered/) on the same issue in PyMC3.
 Suboptimal parameterization often leads to slow sampling, and more problematic, biased MCMC estimators.

-More formally, as explained in [the original post](http://mc-stan.org/documentation/case-studies/divergences_and_bias.html):
+More formally, as explained in the original post, [Diagnosing Biased Inference with Divergences](http://mc-stan.org/documentation/case-studies/divergences_and_bias.html):

 Markov chain Monte Carlo (MCMC) approximates expectations with respect to a given target distribution,